jfabello/gc-data-utils/README.md

 #### `constructor()`

-Creates a new instance of the Genesys Cloud data utilities client.
+Creates a new instance of the Genesys Cloud Data Utilities client.

 ##### Parameters